 Millions of innocent people are victims or potential victims of scams each year around the world.
 Sadly these scams are ever-changing and just as you think you know the latest scam another one pops up.
-Here are some scam busting websites that can prevent you being the next victim.
+Here are some scam-busting websites that can prevent you from being the next victim.

-Obviously, the last two may not be scams as such but they have obtained my telephone number through deception so it’s really annoying.
+The last two may not be scams, but they have obtained my telephone number through deception, so it’s annoying.
 I also don’t know if they can be trusted with any of my details so they go on my never-ending block list.

 Stay Alert to Scams – Go Scam Busting

-Action Fraud is the ultimate scam busting website, the place to go in the UK to report scams.
+Action Fraud is the ultimate scam-busting website, the place to go in the UK to report fraud.
 They have an Action Fraud Alert service that keeps you informed of the latest news in your area.
-If you don’t want to sign up to the alert service you can always check out the latest news and scams.
+If you don’t want to sign up for the alert service you can always check out the latest news and scams.

-Citizens Advice has a plethora of information on the different types of scams and how to spot and report them.
+Citizens Advice has a plethora of information on the different types of fraud and how to spot and report them.

 If you receive a telephone call from a number you don’t recognise, ignore it.
 If it’s important they will leave a message.
 Don’t click on any links through email even if you have an account with that company.
-Always type in the website URL directly into your browser or contact them with the telephone number on your account.
+Always type in the website URL directly into your browser or contact them directly.

 If you learn of a major data breach or hack you are bound to be on the receiving end of fake emails to say that your data has been breached.
 Again don’t click on any links.